This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Knead the paste, roll it out fairly thinly and cut out a calyx with a small star calyx.
 I’ve used a ¾ “/2 cm star cutter for this size of sweet pea.

-Thread the wire of the flower through the center and paint a little glue on the calyx nearest the flower.
+Thread the flower’s wire through the center and paint a little glue on the calyx nearest the flower.
 I’m bringing the calyx up the wire and making sure it sticks to the bottom of the flower.
 Refer to Video at 12:24

 Making the leaves

-Then, so the wire doesn’t slip out, I’m giving the leaf a slight bend backward and then pinching the two sides of the base of the leaf slightly together.
+Then, so the wire doesn’t slip out, I’m giving the leaf a slight bend backward and then pinching the two sides of the leaf’s base slightly together.
 Refer to Video at 14:48

-The gumpaste for the leaves needs to be rolled fairly thinly but not too thin.
+The leaves’ gumpaste needs to be rolled fairly thinly but not too thin.
 If it’s rolled too thinly, then you won’t be able to thread the wire up the center of the leaf.

 I will require 12 small leaves and 12 large leaves for the arrangement.